JoseMi317/Backend-for-news-page/README.md

 Available Scripts

-    npm run dev: Starts the server in development mode using nodemon.
+    node server.js: Starts the server in development mode using nodemon.

 Key Features